Paso del Norte International Bridge

 On March 26, 2019, dozens of illegal immigrants were captured by United States Customs and Border Protection agents, who had insufficient space for them in local holding facilities.
 So they erected chainlink fencing and concertina wire under the bridge to construct a "transitional shelter" to detain them.
 As of March 30, hundreds of immigrants were sleeping on dirt and rocks, with mylar blankets, portable toilets and plastic portable sinks.

 By mid-June, conditions had worsened, with between 100 and 150 detainees reporting most have been held for over a month, without being allowed to bathe or change clothing, in temperatures exceeding 100 F.

 Border crossing

-The El Paso Paso del Norte (PDN) Port of Entry is among the United States' busiest border crossings.
-More than 10 million people enter the US from Mexico each year at this location.
-Upon arrival, the admissibility of each person is determined by an officer of Customs and Border Protection (CBP).
-Frequently the vehicle and/or possessions of those entering the US are inspected by CBP in an effort to prevent contraband from being brought into the US.
+The Paso del Norte International Bridge is a four-lane bridge for northbound non-commercial traffic only, although pedestrians may also cross the bridge in the southbound direction.
+It is among the busiest border crossings between the two countries: more than 10 million people enter the U.S. from Mexico each year at this location.
+The PDN Port of Entry ranks second only to the San Ysidro Port of Entry in the number of pedestrians entering the U.S. from Mexico each year.

+Approximately 2,000 trains enter the U.S. each year on an adjacent rail bridge.
+Streetcar traffic also once entered the U.S. on the Paso del Norte Bridge, but that service ended in 1974.

+The American side of the bridge is owned and operated by the City of El Paso.